Chatlada-Nina/serenity-relax-and-spa/README.md

 [Success page](/documentation/wireframe/Success.png)

 ### Colours Theme
-Serenity relax&Spa page is a spa website so the colours I chose are warm and welcome tones which I used [Imagecolorpicker](https://imagecolorpicker.com/) to generate colours from my main image so the colours theme goes great together with my image.
+Serenity relax&Spa page is a spa website so the colours I chose are warm and welcoming tones which I used [Imagecolorpicker](https://imagecolorpicker.com/) to generate colours from my main image so the colours theme goes great together with my images.
 Moreover, I used [WebAIM:Contrast Checker](https://webaim.org/) to check the contrast of my colours to ensure they are easy to read for users.

 ### Typography
 I wanted to keep my website simple and clean so I used 2 different font styles.
 My spa's name and the ending text in the footer, I used [Italiano](https://fonts.google.com/specimen/Italianno?query=ita) because It looks elegant and It is a hand-writing font style which makes it perfect for my page’s name and the rest of the text I used [Lexend](https://fonts.google.com/specimen/Lexend?query=lexen) because It intends to reduce visual stress and improve reading performance for the users.